WirecardMobileServices/Wirecard-ePOS-API-Integration/docs_source/alipay.md

 - **_"externalId"_** - _optional_ - meant to be used for integrator tracking purpose; it is forwarded to payment gateway
 - **"totalAmount"** - defines amount of Sale-Purchase
 - **"currencyCode"** - defines currency, based on [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217) standard
-- **"payments"** - payment-specific information; one payment transaction per request is supported
+- **"payments"** - payment-specific information; one payment transaction per one request is supported
     - **"paymentMethod"** - defines payment method
     - **"transactionType"** - defines type of this transaction; "PURCHASE" transaction type moves funds from end-consumer to merchant
     - **"amount"** - defines transaction amount